FAQs

 What is my application ID and where do I find it?

 Your application ID number is not generated until AFTER you submit and pay for your online application.
 NOTE: it may take 24-48 hours for this number to appear in the portal.
-Once you submit your application, the application ID number that starts with 16xxxxxx or 17xxxxxx and will be display in your Applicant portal.
+Once you submit your application, the application ID number that starts with 17xxxxxx or 18xxxxxx and will be displayed in your Applicant portal.

-In order to be able to submit an application, applicants must complete the personal information section, list all academic institutions ever attended, and upload transcripts.
-All other supporting documents (CV, letter of intent, department checklist, updated transcripts, and reference letters) can be uploaded AFTER the application is submitted, but must be uploaded by the January 31st deadline.
+To be able to apply, applicants must complete the personal information section, list all academic institutions ever attended, and upload transcripts.
+All other supporting documents (CV, department checklist and updated transcripts) can be uploaded AFTER the application is submitted, but must be uploaded by the January 31st deadline.

 I submitted my application but am now having trouble uploading my outstanding documents.

-All supporting documents (CV, Letter of Intent, updated transcripts, department checklist, reference letters) can continue to be uploaded to a application until the January 31st deadline.
+All supporting documents (CV, updated transcripts, department checklist) can continue to be uploaded to a application until the January 31st deadline.
 Once an applicant has submitted and paid for their application they must now log under the Submitted Applications/GSMS Portal.
-If a applicant logs in under existing users they will not be able to upload documents or track the submission of their reference letters.
+If a applicant logs in under existing users they will not be able to upload documents.

-Note: The Letter of Intent, CV, and Department Checklist documents should be uploaded in any one of the four Department Check items.
+Resume/CV, and Department Checklist documents should be uploaded in any one of the four Department Check items.
 Applicants do not need to upload any documents pertaining to the CASPer exam as results are sent directly to the department.
-Due to this one of the four department check spots will remain blank.
+Due to this two of the four department check spots will remain blank.

 Can I defer my admission?